CrystallyRains/terraweek-2026/Day-6/README.md

 ## Providers

-A provider allows Terraform to communicate with a specific platform.
+Terraform communicates with cloud platforms through providers.

-In this project we're using the AWS Provider, which enables Terraform to create and manage AWS resources such as VPCs, EC2 instances, and Security Groups.
+This project uses the AWS Provider, which allows Terraform to provision AWS resources such as VPCs, EC2 instances, and Security Groups.

 ---